5 things to discuss with your partner tonight.

 This is extremely important.
-Be sure the file includes account numbers and passwords, the names of any financial advisors, attorneys, or other professional service providers, as well as information about investments and insurance, bank accounts, and credit cards.
-You should also include mortgage and title papers if you own your home.
-Once the file has been created, place it in a central location, and make sure your spouse, partner, and other family members are aware of it.
+Be sure the file includes account numbers and passwords, the names of any financial advisors, attorneys, or other professional service providers.
+You should also include information about investments and insurance, bank accounts, and credit cards—plus, mortgage and title papers if you own your home.
+Once the file has been created, keep it in a central location, and make sure your spouse, partner, and other family members are aware of it.

 So as you head home tonight, remember: Make the time to talk to your partner about money.
 It’ll bring you peace of mind in the coming year—and far into the future.